|Nutrition Facts (per serving)|

 Make the Cake

-Preheat the oven to 350 F. Grease 2 (9-inch round) cake pans and line the bottoms with circles of parchment paper.
-Grease the parchment.
+Position a rack in the upper and lower parts of the oven and heat to 350 F. Grease 2 (9-inch round) cake pans and line the bottoms with circles of parchment paper.
+Spray the parchment generously with cooking spray.

-Combine the buttermilk, oil, eggs, and vanilla in the bowl of an electric stand mixer or a large mixing bowl with a handheld electric mixer.
+Combine the buttermilk, oil, eggs, and vanilla in the bowl of a stand mixer fitted with the paddle attachment, or a large mixing bowl with a handheld electric mixer.
 Mix on medium speed until well combined.

 Add the dry ingredients to the wet ingredients and mix until combined.
 While mixing on low, slowly add the hot coffee and mix until combined.